-Figure 10 [11] shows that $CO_2$ emissions from the electric power sector have been generally rising from 1990 to 2008, but the fact that they are rising more slowly than power sector sales suggests that emissions per unit of energy consumed is decreasing.
-Note that the emissions values given in Fig. 10 have been normalized by the value in the year 2000, which was 2293.5 MMT.
+Figure 10a [10] shows that electric sector $CO_2$ emissions from the electric power sector have been generally rising from 1990 to 2008, but the fact that they are rising more slowly than power sector sales indicates that emissions per unit of energy consumed is decreasing.
+Note that the emissions values given in Fig. 10a have been normalized by the value in the year 2000, which was 2293.5 MMT.

-Fig. 10: Electric power sector CO2 emissions by year
+Fig. 10a: Electric power sector CO2 emissions by year